jchin1968/presentations/decks/automated-testing/behat-workshop/slides.md

 ???
 - feature description can be copied verbatim
+- note the feature description is not interreted by behat.
+It is for information purposes only

 ---
-# Convert User Stories to Gherkin (2)
+# Convert User Stories to Gherkin
-As an employee, I want to have access to the training request form
+(2) As an employee, I want to access the training request form

 ```gherkin
 Feature: Request for training